-All domains which you can select for the tracking pixels have their data handled by the same server.
-Mapp's servers are able to properly the TLS certificates for those domains.
+All the domains you can select for tracking pixels have their data handled by the same server.
+Mapp's servers are able to properly verify the TLS certificates for those domains.
 An incorrectly configured domain will not appear on the drop-down list.

 Fennec-ACME will check certificate expiration for all domains everyday at 08:00.
 Domains with expired certificates will be refreshed using Let's Encrypt CA. Fennec-ACME is a service running separately from Fennec, but the requests are passed on by Fennec.
 After validating the domain, the SSL-certificate will be stored in Mapp's database.

-When the DNS-record is configured properly, Mapp will also be able to generate a SSL-certificate for the subdomain.
+When the DNS record is configured properly, the Mapp system will also be able to generate an SSL certificate for the subdomain.
 This allows Mapp to drop secure first-party cookies.
 The certificates are requested from Let's Encrypt CA for the subdomain.
 After the tracking domain is created in Mapp Acquire, the certificate will be generated and properly served by Mapp's servers.
 The process of generating and serving the new pixels can take up to a day.

 The SSL-certificates are embedded in the Nginx Docker image for Mapp's Fennec.
 The Docker image is updated every Tuesday.